hbowie/SoftDevBigIdeas-23/content/About the Author.md

 Title:  About the Author

+Seq:    13.1

-Level:  1 - Book
+Level:  3 - Article

-Work Type: Book
+Class:  article

 Timestamp: 20160815192618